jumphone/www/courses/c01/s01/index.md

 ### Slide 91: Introduction to Python Interpreter and Script Mode
 **Content:**
-- Welcome back to Programming 1.
-- Today, we’ll explore Python’s interpreter and script mode.
+- Now, we’ll explore Python’s interpreter and script mode.
 - Understand how Python code is executed and run effectively.

 ---